Gayab: Plot

 Vishnu Prasad is an unappreciated nerd.
 His mother nags him, and his father ignores him.
 He is in love with his neighbour Mohini, but she already has a boyfriend, Sameer.
 Vishnu sees Mohini in a cafe with Sameer.
 As Sameer goes to get drinks, Mohini's eyes meet Vishnu's.
 A shy and nervous Vishnu accidentally winks at Mohini, which angers Sameer into hitting him.
 Vishnu bursts into tears.
 Sad and depressed from his life, he goes to a beach.

 Angry at God for the life he has given him, Vishnu asks the statue to make him disappear from the world as no one likes him.
 When he reaches home, he discovers that God took his wish literally and turned him invisible.
 Excited and happy, Vishnu gets many opportunities to spy on Mohini and get her boyfriend in trouble.
-He realises that he cannot wear any other clothes than the ones he was wearing on the day he received the boon because those were the only clothes that turned invisible with him realizing that it will show his invisible body with his other clothes on, so he quickly finds his white shirt which is invisible and puts it on before he get’s caught.
+He realises that he cannot wear any other clothes than the ones he was wearing on the day he received the boon because those were the only clothes that turned invisible with him realizing that it will show his invisible body with his other clothes on, so he quickly finds his white shirt which is invisible and puts it on before he gets caught.
 When Vishnu sees his father is worried about him and also because of a nagging wife, he tells his father about his secret and calms him down.
 He plays the role of an invisible ghost to teach his mother a lesson.
 His mother gets scared thinking that the ghost is of her late father-in-law and faints.
 Vishnu thinks that he needs money to impress Mohini.
-So, he robs a bank and brings her all the cash, but Mohnini is shocked and terrified.
+So, he robs a bank and brings her all the cash, but Mohini is shocked and terrified.
 Vishnu decides to tell her everything.
 Mohini flies in a rage and tells Vishnu to leave her alone as she is in love with Sameer.